• Skip to primary navigation

 What is it?
 Smart vinyl can be used without a mat.
 It’s also dishwasher-friendly.

 When I first wrote this post, it was only for the Cricut Joy.
-Since then, there is a larger version that is compatible with the Cricut Maker 3 and the Cricut Explore 3.
+Now there is a larger version that is compatible with the Cricut Maker 3 and the Cricut Explore 3.

 The Cricut Joy version is just 5.5″ wide and comes in both removable and permanent options, plus a variety of colors and textures.